Oedipus (Dryden play): The design of sub-plots and intrigues

 In Dryden/Lee's adaptation, the main characters are designed differently.
 According to Brunkhorst, Oedipus is presented as the ideal ruler of a country.
 Right upon his introduction, Oedipus returns from a battle between Thebes and Argos as the successful victor.
 The monarch has already managed to rescue the Thebans twice: not only did he manage to solve the Sphinx's riddle, but he also fought successfully against the rival kingdom Argos and captured prince Adrastus.
 The monarch turns out to be merciful, when he releases Adrastus, his former enemy, from prison.
-Despite of all his personal doubts, Oedipus keeps the position as an omnipotent and just king throughout the play.
+Despite all his personal doubts, Oedipus keeps the position as an omnipotent and just king throughout the play.
 As a public person, Oedipus appears self-confident; as a private person, however, he is full of desperation and insecurity.
 Oedipus is being haunted by dark forebodings and nightmares until he finally resigns in Act IV: